mydaytrip/partner-api/source/includes/trip-api.md

 401         | API key missing or invalid.
 403         | Forbidden request - trying to book a trip option owned by someone else.
 404         | Trip option not found or expired.
+409         | Trip option has already been booked.

 ## Cancel endpoint